17sTomy/fe-apps-int/README.md

 •⁠  ⁠*JavaScript (JS)*: Core language for interactivity and logic.
 •⁠  ⁠*Vite*: Tool for fast development and optimized builds.

+## Use Cases

+#### User Management:
+•⁠  ⁠*User Registration*: Allows users to sign up with username, email, password, birth date, first name, and last name.
+•⁠  ⁠*Login*: Authenticates users using email/username and password, generating a JWT for system access.

+#### Product Catalog:
+•⁠  ⁠*Product Viewing*: Authenticated users can access a homepage displaying featured products, categorized items, and recently viewed products.
+•⁠  ⁠*Product Detail*: Users can view details of each product, including price, stock, and description.
+If out of stock, users are notified and can't add it to their cart.
+Items can also be added to a favorites list.

+#### Shopping Cart:
+•⁠  ⁠*Cart Management*: Users can add, remove, or clear items in their cart.
+During checkout, stock availability is verified, and out-of-stock items are flagged.
+•⁠  ⁠*Stock Reduction*: Successfully purchased items have stock adjusted accordingly.

+#### Product Management:
+•⁠  ⁠*Product Publishing*: Administrators can add new products with images, descriptions, and categories.
+•⁠  ⁠*Stock Management*: Administrators can update product stock or remove products as needed.

+#### Profile Section:
+•⁠  ⁠*My Profile*: Users can view personal info and a history of completed transactions with dates.

+---

+## Additional Implemented Features

+•⁠  ⁠*Product Recommendation Engine*: Recommends products based on genre, decade, director, and favorite items.
+•⁠  ⁠*Admin Requests Module*: Allows administrators to handle specific requests.
+•⁠  ⁠*Review Section*: Users can leave reviews and rate purchased products.

 ## Installation and Use
 Follow these steps to set up the app on your local machine: